Cambodian name: Given names

 Generally, women are given names relating to beauty, while men are given names of virtues.
 Some Khmer given names are unisex names.

 Surnames

 Historically, Khmer practiced cognatic kinship and reckoned descent bilaterally, and surnames were not used to trace descent.
 Surnames became mandatory only by legal decree during the French colonial era in 1910, but was rarely used outside of legal and administrative matters.
 After the passage of the law, parents often gave their children the father, grandfather or great-grandfather's given name as a surname.
 Some Khmer may also have surnames from the mother or two given names with one used as a surname.
 This heterogeneous naming practice continued into the 1970s and 1980s.
 When they were used, they were usually taken from the father's given name and are generally monosyllabic.
 Khmer surnames are sometimes identical to Chinese or Vietnamese surnames.
-Women keep their maiden names after marriage.
+Women do not adopt their husbands' surnames.